Cghlewis/data-mgmt-ed-research-book/_book/08-style-guide.md

 - Consider building and implementing coding templates [@castaneda_nice_2019; @farewell_my_2018]
   - Templates can standardize the format of syntax files (such as using standard headers to break up code)
-  - They also standardize the summary information provided at the beginning of your syntax (code author, project name, date created)
+  - They also standardize the summary information provided at the beginning of your syntax (code author, project name, date created) [@alexander_telling_2023]

-One example of what this might look.
+One example of what a template might look like in R.

 ```
 #### Overview ####